mikaeljagelid/luca-cv/cv_mj_en.md

 This combination has solidified Mikael as a trusted authority in advising management, boards, and investors.
 Beyond his consulting prowess, Mikael is a captivating speaker who relishes sharing his insights on ongoing trends.

+## Work Experience - Summary

+### *Oct 2018 --* HiQ Göteborg AB
+Senior Business Development Consultant

+### *2018* Madrik AB
+Business Developer, acting CFO,

+### *2017 -- 2018* European Commission Executive Agency for SMEs (part-time)
+Business Innovation Coach

+### *2015 -- 2018* Miveo Car-sharing Technologies AB
+Business Development/Chairman of the Board/Partner

+### *2013 --* Blasieholmen Investment Group (part time)
+IPO Process Advisor

+### *2010 -- 2019* Cleantech Inn Sweden AB
+Business Advisor and Partner

+### *2008-2010* Solberg AB
+Senior Communications and Investor Relations Consultant

+### *2001 -- 2008* Morphic Technologies AB
+Company building, Business development and investor relations

+### *2000-2001* Ambient Society AB
+Project Manager and Partner

+### *1997 - 2000* SKF Nova AB
+Technical and Business Development

+## Education

+*1991 - 1997* MSc Electronics -- Chalmers University of Technology
+Master Thesis: "Analysis, Design and Simulation of Active Magnetic Thrust Bearings"

+*May 2023* "Certifiering i styrelsearbete" -- Västsvenska Handelskammaren
+---
+## Skills

+*IT* MS Office, Keynote, Google Apps, Slack, Miro, Hubspot, Coda, GitHub, Adobe InDesign, macOS, Visio, and more.

+*Languages* Swedish (native), English (fluent)

+## Honours and Awards
+*2016* Frost \& Sullivan Growth Excellence Leadership Award -- issued by Frost \& Sullivan *1997* SKF Innovation Award "High Speed Grinding Spindle with Oscillating Active Magnetic Thrust Bearings"-- SKF Group

 ## Industry Experience

-*Manufacturing* Mikael started his career at SKF and stayed in the industry sector for his first 10 years, working with the digitalisation and connectivity of production machinery.
+*Manufacturing* Mikael embarked on his career in the manufacturing sector abd stayed there for his first decade.
+During this time, he focused on digitalization and connectivity within production machinery and processes.

-*Finance* Mikael has been very active in the finance sector.
-First interacting the finance market as investor relations manager and investor relations consultant.
-Later, working with new business development for the car leasing industry.
+*Finance* Mikael has played an active role in the finance sector, initially as an investor relations manager and investor relations consultant.
+Later, he extended his expertise to support startups and scaleups in funding and IPO processes.
+Additionally, he contributed to new business development within the car leasing industry.

-*Energy* The renewable energy sector has been following Mikael over the years in different contexts.
-From condition monitoring in wind turbines to funding large wind farms.
+*Energy* The renewable energy sector has been a consistent part of Mikael's journey, taking on various roles.
+These ranged from condition monitoring in wind turbines to funding large wind farms and driving innovation within wave power, solar energy, and biogas.
+More recently, he has been involved in energy service development processes for utilities.

-*Cleantech* As a pioneer in the fuel cell industry Mikael gained an interest in cleantech and sustainability and later got the opportunity to seek out, asses and support promising cleantech startups.
+*Cleantech* Pioneering in the fuel cell industry ignited Mikael's interest in cleantech and sustainability.
+He later had the opportunity to seek, assess, and support promising cleantech startups.

-*Commerce*

-*Automotive*

-*Mobility*
+*Mobility* Mikael has experience in developing, launching, and operating car-sharing services.
+Concurrently, he explored and tested combinations of mobility services for car manufacturers and leasing companies.

+*Automotive* He has been involved in strategies related to the ongoing transformations characterizing the automotive industry today, including electrification, sharing, connectivity, and autonomous driving solutions.

+*Commerce* Mikael has been actively engaged in transformation projects within the retail industry, with a specific focus on identifying and mapping value creation processes.

+---
-## Work Experience
+## Appendix - Detailed Work Experience
 ### *Since Oct 2018* HiQ Göteborg AB -- Senior Business Development Consultant
 Currently holding a combined position as strategy and business development consultant, interim key account manager for Volvo Group and business developer for the HiQ Göteborg organisation.